The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Installation
 ================================================================================
 OpenLane uses Docker images that contain binaries, libraries and packages ready-to-use.
 All of the flow tools are encapsulated inside the container image

-Many open-source projects in the space are struggling with reproducibility.
-It is practically **impossible to create perfectly same environment** across many Operating Systems and distributions.
-The reasonable suggestion would be to use virtual machines, however virtual machines are heavy, hard to build and take up a lot of space.

-Docker containers make things much easier and lightweight.
-They run on top of your existing kernel but libraries and binaries are isolated from the rest of the system.

-For this specific reason, it was decided to use containers and `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_ was selected as container engine.
-It saves you the struggle of installation, since the **prebuilt binaries are included in an isolated environment** inside the container.
+Open source projects typically have to address the challenge of variable user environments, operating systems, virtual machines, cloud based distribution etc.
+Docker containers alleviate this problem; they are easy to install and encapsulate a large amount of underlying complexity.

+OpenLane uses `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_.
+It was selected as container engine to simplify the installation process by including pre-built binaries and PDK within the container.

 Installation steps
 --------------------------------------------------------------------------------

 Step 1.
-Installation of required packages
+Installation of Required Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For OpenLane you need a couple of tools installed: